 You might be aware that your child has a higher risk of developing a mental illness themselves.
 Genetic inheritance and other factors like attitudes and the family environment can affect their development and wellbeing.
 However, statistically, they have a greater chance of not developing a mental illness.

-But your child can lead a happier, healthier life, if the illness is acknowledged and understood, if you seek supports (for your illness, for yourself as a parent and for them) and if you can talk to them about the issues.
+Nevertheless, your child can lead a happier, healthier life, if the illness is acknowledged and understood, if you seek supports (for yourself, and for your children) and if you can talk to them about the issues.

 Read more here, if you're worried about your child's mental health.